 I may post a more thorough review once I know better how I feel about the device.

-2 Replies to “A New Phone – Galaxy S4, but not really by choice”
+2 thoughts on “A New Phone – Galaxy S4, but not really by choice”

 Root and put on a custom ROM to your liking.